learn-co-curriculum/dsc-dash-intro/README.md

 ### Combining Multiple Components

-So far, we have reassigned the `layout` attribute of our app each time, so that it originally was a `<p>` tag containing "Hello, World!", then it was a Markdown component with various headings and other content, then it was a DataTable with data from the Iris Dataset.
+So far, you have reassigned the `layout` attribute of your app each time, so that it originally was a `<p>` tag containing "Hello, World!", then it was a Markdown component with various headings and other content, then it was a DataTable with data from the Iris Dataset.

-If we want to use more than one component in the same web page?
+What if you want to use more than one component in the same web page?

 The most straightforward way is to use multiple nested Div components ([documentation here](https://dash.plotly.com/dash-html-components/div)).
 Div components for Dash are represented as HTML `<div>` tags, which are generic HTML container elements.